Recycling the resource: Sequential usage of shared state in quantum teleportation with weak measurements: Non-Maximally entangled state as initial resource

 with $i=1,2,\ldots, 5$ and $\lambda_1 = \frac{1}{1+4 \sqrt{\alpha (1-\alpha)}} = \frac{1}{1+2\mathcal{C}_\alpha}$, where $\mathcal{C}_\alpha = 2\sqrt{\alpha (1-\alpha)}$ is the concurrence of the initial resource state.
 For a maximally entangled resource, the sharpness required to extract a first round fidelity of $2/3$ is given by $\lambda_1 = \frac{1}{3}$.

-From our analysis with non-maximally entangled pure states as the initial resource, we stress two important facts: \emph{\(\emph{MRN} =6\) with non-maximally pure entangled states:} The most interesting scenario is that this margin ($\text{MRN}_{f=2/3}=6$) is preserved also in the range $\alpha \in (0.3008,0.5]$ (see Table \ref{tab:MRNfalpha} and Fig. \ref{nonmax_fig}), which implies that the non-maximally entangled states (of course within a particular range) is in the same footing with the maximally entangled one, in terms of the maximal number of reusability of the shared state.
-The maximal reusability number decreases with the decreasing value of $\alpha$.
+From our analysis with non-maximally entangled pure states as the initial resource, we stress two important facts:

+\emph{\(\emph{MRN} =6\) with non-maximally pure entangled states:} The most interesting scenario is that this margin ($\text{MRN}_{f=2/3}=6$) is preserved also in the range $\alpha \in (0.3008,0.5]$ (see Table \ref{tab:MRNfalpha} and Fig. \ref{nonmax_fig}), which implies that the non-maximally entangled states (of course within a particular range) is in the same footing with the maximally entangled one, in terms of the maximal number of reattempts with the shared state.
+The maximal reattempt number decreases with the decreasing value of $\alpha$.
 See Table \ref{tab:MRNfalpha} for MRN$_f$ values with respect to $\alpha$.

-\emph{Unutilized entanglement of $X$ states:} In case of a non-maximally entangled initial resource, the effective state for the subsequent rounds are $X$ states for which the projective Bell measurements as well as the Pauli unitary operators are not optimal.
+\emph{Unutilized entanglement of $X$ states}: In case of a non-maximally entangled initial resource, the effective state for the subsequent rounds are $X$ states for which the projective Bell measurements as well as the Pauli unitary operators are not optimal.
 Consequently, performing the Werner-type POVM, i.e. the weak Bell measurements in Eq.~(\ref{eq:whitenoise}) over the $X$ states only gives a bound to the maximal fidelity for a given sharpness parameter.
 An upshot of the above analysis is reflected in the fact that for a non-maximally entangled initial resource, some entangled effective states in the next round, with $\text{MRN}_f \leq 5$, do not yield quantum fidelities, i.e., cannot be used to increase MRN$_{f=2/3}$ following our strategy.
 However, some amount of entanglement still exists which can be used to obtain nonclassical fidelity in a teleportation scheme with other choices of measurements and unitaries.
 In Fig.~\ref{nonmax_fig}, the dark (red) and grey (green) lines correspond to the separable and entangled regions (measured by concurrence), respectively, for a certain range of $\alpha$.
 Interestingly, we find that when $\text{MRN}=6$, all the effective states for different values of $\alpha$ become separable and hence are useless for teleportation.